 The Scottish and North Irish Yeomanry (SNIY) is one of the Army's Reserve light cavalry regiments (Lt Cav Regt) carrying out combat recce.
 The regiment has squadrons in Ayr, Belfast, Cupar and Edinburgh.

-Often well in front of other friendly forces gathering intelligence on the enemy and environment, he is master of his equipment, mounted in light armoured vehicles (RWMIKs), which are equipped with the both the General Purpose Machine Gun (GPMG) as well as the Browning .50 Heavy Machine Gun (HMG), and the latest BOWMAN digital battlefield communications system, along with surveillance optics, including thermal imaging, to see at night.
+The light cavalry soldier needs to be fit, adaptable and self-reliant, prepared to work in small teams in any weather conditions to get the job done.
+Often well in front of other friendly forces gathering intelligence on the enemy and environment, he is master of his equipment, mounted in light armoured vehicles (R-WMIKs), which are equipped with the General Purpose Machine Gun (GPMG), the Browning .50 Heavy Machine Gun (HMG) and the latest BOWMAN digital battlefield communications system – together with surveillance optics, including thermal imaging, to see at night.

 The light cavalry soldier is equally at home on his feet and will be trained to fight for battlefield information by day or night and under testing and arduous conditions.